 Buildings on the estate grounds include what is believed to be the first schoolhouse in Wood County, possibly the oldest in the state; an 1826 carriage, and a 100-year-old still which the Henderson brothers used to make homebrew.

 There are three Adena pre-historic Indian mounds on site.

 John James Audubon and John Chapman, better known as Johnny Appleseed, the legendary frontier missionary/nurseryman were among many of the well-known visitors to the plantation.
 A direct descendant of Chief Justice John Marshall who presided over Burr’s treason trial also enjoyed tea during a visit to Henderson Hall.

-- Pam Brust, Henderson Hall historian/research assistant
+– Pam Brust, Henderson Hall historian/research assistant.

-Now ride aboard the Valley Gem Sternwheeler and Henderson Hall Trolley from Marietta to Henderson Hall homestead and back!
+Ride aboard the Valley Gem Sternwheeler and Henderson Hall Trolley from Marietta to Henderson Hall homestead and back!

 517 Old River Road